Shahla5583/IT2234PracticalDay01/README.md

 Find  the  documents  using $in,$nin

-1.Finds those with "NoSql" in skills.
+1.Finds those with "NoSql" skills.

 ![image](https://github.com/user-attachments/assets/01de8d6e-c2a6-4a12-8a04-7132256c19b1)